 Here are four ways technology is shaping the present and future of the restaurant industry.

-1. Evolving the restaurant beyond four walls
+1. Expanding the restaurant beyond four walls

-2. Evolving the in-restaurant experience
+2. Evolving the eat-in experience

 With more and more young, tech-savvy workers joining the industry, being known as a forward-thinking employer that empowers staff members with modern technology can be a major differentiator to your competition in the search for talent.